Expertise elevates AI usage: experimental evidence comparing laypeople and professional artists: Method

-Inspired by the growing literature on comparing humans and various AI agents discussed in the Introduction, we also carried out a small comparison with an "AI", the vision-capable large language model GPT-4o by OpenAI (specifically \mbox{gpt-4o-2024-08-06}, via its API service).
+Inspired by the growing literature on comparing humans and various AI agents discussed in the Introduction, we also carried out a small comparison with the vision-capable large language model GPT-4o by OpenAI (specifically \mbox{gpt-4o-2024-08-06}, via its API service).
 The LLM was given roughly the same instructions as the human participants in the experiments, with added context that was otherwise implicit in the task interface (such as the word limit), and general guidance to act in the role of a creative professional.
 It was instructed to write a prompt of up to 30 words just like human participants.
 Any words above the limit would be clipped to ensure comparability with the rest of the experiment (there were only 3 such occasions, however).
 In short, we created something akin to a simple image evaluation and generation agent, consisting of three models: the LLM interpreting the input and producing the prompt, the image generating SD, and the CLIP model yielding embeddings for our goal of image comparison.
-Unlike participants, the LLM here was not granted a "memory" of past completed attempts.
-While in principle achievable by feeding previous inputs and outputs into the context window of the model, it is unclear to what extent this would be comparable to human memory and is not explored here.

 The procedure was as follows: for each trial, the input was the reference image and the instructions to carry out the given task, e.g., to write a prompt that would generate an image like the reference forest image.
-The model was set to generate 10 output variations on each trial (by setting the relevant parameter in the API).
+The model was set to generate 10 output variations on each trial.
+Unlike participants, the LLM here was not granted a "memory" of past completed attempts.
 The prompts were subsequently entered into the same image generator used in the experiment, with the same parameters, to produce images that could then each be compared to the reference, as described above.
-Here the goal was neither model comparison nor parameter space exploration; the relevant parameter to set was temperature, which governs token sampling in LLMs.
-0 temperature means the model always picks the most likely next word to generate (precluding generating variations from the same input), while higher values lead to more stochastic and unexpected outputs, and maximal values can end up generating nonsense.
-We set it at 0.7 (on a scale of 0 to 2) for the copying task, to sample variation while still being relatively precise, and 1.5 for the creative task, simply following \textcite{bellemare-pepin_divergent_2024} who observed that higher temperatures indeed help LLMs in creative association and semantics tasks.